-Sexual Assauft: any sexual act directed against another person forobly and/or against that person is will; or not forobly or against the person's will where the victim is incapable of giving consent. (e.g., ingestion of alcohol or drugs or if the person is unconscious or otherwise unable to communicate consent).
-A lack of physical resistance or other negative response is not consent.
-Sexual assault includes rape, molestation, incest, exposure and unwanted touch.
+Sensel Assault any serval act directed against shofke person forceby and/or against that persons will or not stroteby or against the person's will where the vectore encloseble digung context (e.g., repestion of allonged or dirugs or ill me person as unconsolous or otherwase unable to communicate context).
+And physical mestimole or other installine response or not context.
+Sexual actual includes rape, melastalow, encost, exposure and unwinted touch.

-Sexual Harassement: any unwelcome sexual advance or requests for sexual tavors or any conduct of a sexual nature when made as a term or condition of employment, used as a basis for employment decisions, or has the purpose of interfering with an individual's work or academic performance, or creates a hostile, intunidating or offensive working environment.
+Served Harbssement, any unvicione solual advance or requests to tal ual talors or any conduct of a seruel nature when inable as a term or consider or employment, used as a hask to employment doctores or hits the purpose of interforms rule an individual's work or apparent portormance created a hotset, minimating or offensive working environment

-Stalking: repeatedly contacting another person when the contacting person knows or should know that the contact is unwanted by the other person, including cyber stalking or any use of electronic media.
+Staking, repeatedly contacting another porson when the contacting person knows or should know that the contact is rewarded by the other person, including cyber stallung or any use of electronic if edu.